After Exposure of an Impacted Tooth

-- Start with clear liquids, and while you are numb you should only have liquid type foods that do not require any chewing (ice cream, yogurt, pudding, jello, protein shake, etc…) once the numbness has worn off you may have soft foods (eggs, mashed potatoes, pasta, soups, etc…).
+- Start with clear liquids.
+While you are numb, you should only have liquid-type foods that do not require any chewing.
+(Try to find the following items in sugar-free or low sugar options: ice cream, yogurt, pudding, jello, protein shake, etc…).
+After 24 hours you may have soft foods (eggs, cooked veggies, fish, soups, etc…).
+We recommend avoiding sugary items after surgery.
+Salty liquids such as chicken/beef broth are also beneficial.
 Avoid sharp, crunchy and chewy foods for the first week following your surgery.
-Also try to chew away from the surgical sites.
+Also, try to chew away from the surgical sites.

 - It is very important to drink plenty of water and stay hydrated for the week following your surgery.
 Also try to eat foods that are high in protein and get your regular amount of calories as this will help you to feel better and recover more quickly.

 - NO DRINKING THROUGH A STRAW FOR THE FIRST WEEK following your surgery.

 - Swelling is common after oral surgery for up to one week with the maximum amount of swelling peaking on the 2 nd or 3 rd day following surgery.
 After the swelling peaks it will resolve over 4-7 days.